HanzTantiangco/Image-Classifier/README.md

 * key = the name of the folder where images of the same class had been grouped together
 * value = the true name/identity of the class

+# Software and Libraries

+This project uses the following software and Python libraries:

+* Python
+* NumPy
+* Pytorch